Profile image for Andrew Shaw

 Presenter, Executive

-Son of Herald TV critic Barry Shaw, he was stuck in a factory job when alerted to a newspaper advertisement for a children's presenter.
+The son of NZ Herald TV critic Barry Shaw, he was stuck in a factory job when alerted to a newspaper advertisement for a children's presenter.
 "No one was more surprised than me to get a screen test."
 At the age of 18, Shaw got the job.
 "I had one rehearsal, was shown the studio, and there I was - producer, director, front man ... you name it, I was it."
 After making his debut on TV2 presents Andy, Shaw was soon working six days a week, hosting each afternoon's programming.
 The slot soon changed its name to Here's Andy, and later Hey Hey It's Andy.
 By 1978 he and the show were receiving 2000 pieces of mail per week.

-Increasingly aware (as was fellow children's host Stu Dennison, on the other channel) that presenting shows for a young audience inevitably came with an expiry date, Shaw soon made a deal with the television powers that be: he would continue to present certain shows (including the disco-themed Star Zone) in exchange for training to become a multi-camera director.
+Increasingly aware (as was fellow children's host Stu Dennison, on the other channel) that presenting shows for a young audience inevitably came with an expiry date, Shaw soon made a deal with the powers that be: he would continue to present certain shows (including the disco-themed Star Zone) in exchange for training to become a multi-camera director.
 Training meant periods in Auckland, Wellington, and Christchurch.

-Shaw began working his way up the ladder to become a director and producer at Television New Zealand, working on shows ranging from comedy, ballet, to nostalgia (Radio Times) and country music.
-On the popular music front, he was directing episodes of Drop a Kulcha and making iconic videos for both DD Smash and The Clean.
-He also directed the musical drama Kiwi Concert Party, and worked on both sides of the camera for Telethon.
+Shaw began working his way up the ladder to become a director and producer at Television New Zealand, on shows ranging from comedy, ballet, to nostalgia (Radio Times) and country music.
+On the popular music front, he was directing episodes of Drop a Kulcha and making iconic videos for DD Smash and The Clean.
+He also directed musical drama Kiwi Concert Party, and worked on both sides of the camera for Telethon.

 In 1996 Shaw became Head of Programming for both TVNZ channels.
 The following year the job expanded to include acquiring programmes from overseas.